 Securing Your Home Following a Break-In

-by Jim Daltons on Apr 29, 2013
+by Guest on Apr 29, 2013

-You may wonder what could possibly be worse than someone breaking into your home.
+You may wonder what could be worse than someone breaking into your home.
 It is common to feel violated when an intruder has breached your sanctuary, it is also common to feel unsafe.
 Now imagine that following the break-in a second burglar saw an opportunity to gain access to your home via whatever weakness was created the first time.

-Maybe you think you could not possibly be so unlucky, but in fact it is much more common than you may believe.
-The first 10 days following a break-in is when your home is most vulnerable to a second break-in.
+Maybe you think you could not possibly be so unlucky, but it is much more common than you may believe.
+The first following a break-in is when your home is most vulnerable to a second break-in.
 That is why it is so important to secure your home quickly following a burglary.
 Let's look at a few things that need to be considered when making your home safer for you and your family.

 Securing The Point Of Entry

-The first thing that must be done following a break in is to secure the point of entry.
+The first thing that must be done following a break-in is to secure the point of entry.
 If the burglar gained access by breaking a window then it is common to have a board nailed over the broken window pane until it can be repaired properly.
 This is a huge welcome sign to a potential intruder.
 It signifies a weakness.

-You should not delay I having the window repaired as soon as you can arrange to do so, the very next day if it is at all possible.
+You should not delay I had the window repaired as soon as you can arrange to do so, the very next day if it is at all possible.
 If the break-in has occurred on a weekend it may cost extra to have the repairs carried out.
 You need to ask yourself what is more important – securing your home or saving a few bucks?

 The same process applies if the point of access was a door.
 It is important to have the locks changed and the handle and/or hinges repaired as quickly as possible.
-These days it is fairly easy to find a repair service which operates seven days a week.
+These days it is fairly easy to find a repair service that operates seven days a week.